-When you are thinking about the perfect base for your shed, the one thing that most people agree on is that with the prices of everything going up, efficient but economic options are helpful.
+When you are thinking about the perfect base for your shed, the one thing that most people agree on is that with the prices of everything going up, efficient but economical options are helpful.

 I had to move my shed as the rain ruined the ground under the previous base.
-That made me wonder if you can put a shed on paving slabs?
+That made me wonder if you can put a garden shed on paving slabs?

 You can use paving slabs as a shed base.
 Paving slabs are much more affordable than a concrete base, and you don’t need to hire a cement mixer.
 It makes a stable base for any shed and keeps it from touching the ground.
 Dampness can cause a shed to rot if you don’t keep it off the ground.